 Yes, though it rarely happens, but a RAC ticket can be moved to waitlist.
 If some coaches of the train are unavailable and there is a scarcity of seats such a step can be taken.
 Suppose, there are 12 Sleeper coaches in a train and out of them 1 coach develops a technical issue and cannot make the journey.
 So, the confirmed ticket passengers have to be accommodated with one less coach.
 In such rare instances a RAC ticket can be demoted.

 Are there any categories in RAC tickets?

-Though not apparently, there is an Emergency Quota valid in the RAC tickets.
-The Emergency Quota has tickets booked by VIPs, railway staff, etc. which by some chance have not been confirmed.
+Though not apparently, there is an Emergency Quota (EQ) valid in the RAC tickets.
+The EQ has tickets booked by VIPs, railway staff, etc. which by some chance have not been confirmed.
 Often these tickets are given preference over normal RAC bookings when queued for Confirmation.

 Do Confirmation of RAC tickets always follow the serial numbers?